Jessica Diaz Portrait

-Outside of the University, Diaz is an adjunct researcher with the Center for Creative Leadership, where she published work on the evolution of technology-enabled leader assessment.
-In practice, she works as a consultant helping build high performing teams in both nonprofit and for-profit sectors.
-She is a managing partner at BCG Consulting Group, LLP, a small public-sector selection, development, and promotion firm and works independently as an executive coach, facilitator, and strategy consultant for organizations such as LinkedIn, Kaiser Permanente, and the Getty Leadership Institute.
+Beyond academia, Diaz is an experienced consultant and practitioner.
+She is a managing partner at BCD Consulting Group, LLP, a firm specializing in public-sector selection, development, and promotion.
+She also works independently as an executive coach, facilitator, and strategy consultant for organizations such as LinkedIn, Kaiser Permanente, and the Getty Leadership Institute.

 Co-authored with Stephen Young.
 “The future is here: A benchmark study of digitally enabled assessment and development tools.”
 Consulting Psychology Journal: Practice and Research.
 Advance online publication, (2021).